kittymagician/COVID-19-Emergency-Response-Hub/README.md

 Flask, Flask-WTF, flask-sqlalchemy, flask-user, flask-talisman, flask-login and [twilio](https://www.twilio.com/) to name a [few!](https://github.com/kittymagician/COVID-19-Emergency-Response-Hub/blob/master/requirements.txt)

-web pages call out to the stackpath CDN for Bootstrap, Cloudflare CDN for fontawesome icons, JQuery and DataTables and Google CDN for font.
+web pages call out to the stackpath CDN for Bootstrap, Cloudflare CDN for fontawesome icons, JQuery and DataTables and Google CDN for font and jsdelivr for [Cookie Consent](https://github.com/osano/cookieconsent)

 # Installation